odinuv/web/en/apv/walkthrough/javascript/index.md

 {% include /en/apv/walkthrough/javascript/events.html %}
 {% endhighlight %}

+{: .note}
+The reason why we used Latte templates was to divide program logic and view logic.
+It is the same with JavaScript: you should not mix HTML and JavaScript code.
+Ideally put all JavaScript into separate file(s) and use it to attach all event handlers.

+### Task -- toggle a class of HTML element using a button click
+Make a button and any HTML element with an `id` attribute.
+Attach click event to button using an `onclick` attribute.
+Toggle some CSS class on element with `id` using `element.classList.toggle('className')` method.
+Obviously you also need a CSS class with some visual properties.

+{: .solution}
+{% highlight html %}
+{% include /en/apv/walkthrough/javascript/events-toggle-css.html %}
+{% endhighlight %}

 ## Using JavaScript to confirm user actions
 In chapter about [delete](/en/apv/walkthrough/backend-delete) you were referred to this tutorial for information about how to confirm user action.
-Here is an example how to prevent navigation with a confirm popup for basic `<a>` tags and for `<form>` tags:
+Using JavaScript we can prevent visitor's browser from sending HTTP request which would e.g. actually delete a record from a database.
+Here is an example how to prevent navigation with a confirm popup for basic `<a>` tags:

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/prevent-nav-a.html %}
 {% endhighlight %}

-Example above is a bit shorter in HTML code than following one which shows how to prevent form from submitting.
+Example above is a bit shorter in HTML code than following one which shows how to prevent `<form>` from submitting.

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/prevent-nav-form.html %}